imozy/phaser-mmo-init/README.md

 A web server is required to run this project.
 You can use any web technologies you like to serve your HTTP server.

-Easy set-up guide using http-server.
+Sample set-up guide using http-server.

+1. Download or clone the [this repository](https://github.com/yang01095/phaser-mmo-init) from github and install the [LTS version of Node.js](https://nodejs.org/en/), if needed.

-1. Install http-server
+1. Install http-server:
    `$ npm install http-server -g`

-2. Start server
+2. Navigate into the phaser-mmo-init directory and start the server:
-   `$ cd PROJECT/PATH>`
+   `$ cd PROJECT/PATH/phaser-mmo-init`
    `$ http-server`

 3. Open browser and go to `localhost:8080/index.html`